 Initially, the research included 400 different HR professionals from different organisations and a report was deduced, the reporting analytics are as follows:

-1.45 per cent of HR decision-makers said they use different and relevant social media tools for hiring and the 16 per cent said that they are considering to use this enormous social network to hire new talent.
+1.45 per cent of HR decision-makers said they use different and relevant social media tools for hiring and 16 per cent said that they are considering using this enormous social network to hire new talent.

 2. Today, social media is used as a traditional tool for recruitment, this clearly tells that social media recruitment is not something that people are not aware of.